-There's big gaps in our knowledge of black holes
+There are big gaps in our knowledge of black holes

 Watch astrophysicists Priyamvada Natarajan and Feryal Özel discuss the origins and behavior of black holes in our new animation